easychen/openai-api-proxy/README.md

 ## Explanation

 1. Only GET and POST method interfaces are supported, and file-related interfaces are not supported.
-2. SSE is currently not supported, so stream-related options need to be turned off.
+2. ~~SSE is currently not supported, so stream-related options need to be turned off.~~ SSE is OK now.

 ## Example of Client Usage